sdxic/LAB-ACI-Ansible/README.md

 Automatin Platform contains an API as well enabling programmatic control by higher layer orchestration systems to create and/or kick off workflows.
 This is especially powerful as an integration point for example with ITSM and CMDB tools like ServiceNow.

+## Lab Overview
+Each lab utilizes the same basic topology components:
+* A dedicated ACI tenant which hosts the test virtual machines within a classic “3-tier” ACI application profile comprising three security zones (EPGs): Web, App, and DB.
+Full administrative access is granted within this tenant and to all of its related logical components.
+* An external services tenant hosts the lab JumpBox and Automation Platform.
+No administrative rights or visibility of this tenant are provided, however, it is included in topology diagrams for clarity.

 <br><br>

 # Part 2: Lab Access